 The Regional Planning Commission is the metropolitan planning organization (MPO) for transportation planning purposes.
 As the MPO, the Commission relies extensively on its various transportation-related advisory committees for guidance on transportation policy and projects, including the preparation of regional transportation plans and improvement programs.
 In terms of procedure, the Commission charges each committee with a specific task or tasks.
 The committee then works with the Commission staff in carrying out that charge, submitting a final report to the Commission for its consideration as the MPO.
 The Commission then acts as the MPO to accept and endorse the committee's report, modify and endorse the committee's report, or reject the report and direct the committee to review and reconsider its recommendations.
+The Commission's Advisory Committee on Regional Transportation Planning guides the preparation of the regional transportation plan.
+The Advisory Committee includes representatives of State and Federal governments, and local governments with local government representation on a population-proportional basis, and appointments made by local elected officials.

 The Commission has conducted regional planning for Southeastern Wisconsin for over 45 years, and initiated its first major transportation planning program in 1963.
 The Commission has always affirmed the need to conduct transportation planning in a cooperative and intergovernmental, as well as a sound technical, manner.
 All planning has been conducted on an integrated multi-modal basis, with highway, transit, and transportation systems management measures all given consideration since 1963.
 The planning has been conducted on a comprehensive basis with consideration given to the wide range of impacts of transportation, and the need to coordinate transportation planning with land use planning.
-The
+The Commission has emphasized the maintenance of a sound planning data base, since, without an intimate understanding of the current transportation system and of those factors that determine the need for transportation facilities and services of various kinds, sound transportation planning cannot be conducted.
+The Commission has conducted transportation planning in an integrated manner, with consideration given to regionwide and systemwide transportation coordination.
+The Commission, over the years, has also developed close working relationships with the local units of government in the Southeastern Wisconsin Region, including seven counties and 147 cities, villages, and towns, public transit operators, and State and Federal Departments of Transportation since the active participation of these units and agencies of government in the transportation planning process and the recommendations flowing out of that process are essential to plan implementation.
+Appendix A is the cooperative agreement for transportation planning between the Commission, Wisconsin Department of Transportation, and local government transit operators.